Violet goby: Habitat and feeding

 Violet gobies usually inhabit brackish swamps, streams, and estuaries with a muddy substrate.
-Violet gobies have very small eyes, and as such are primarily scavengers.
+They have very small eyes, and as such are primarily scavengers.

 Aquarium care

 Its commercial trade name is "dragon goby" or "dragon fish".
 Information offered in pet stores is often misleading; this species has specialized requirements and will die in a standard aquarium.
 Violet gobies require brackish water at least one-quarter the strength of seawater.
 A single individual needs a tank at least four feet long with a floor of sand or silt at least three inches thick (they spend much time buried in the substrate).
 They are territorial with their own kind and cannot be kept together in a standard-sized tank.
 They cannot compete with common aquarium fish such as tetras and barbs and are unsuitable for a community tank.
 Individuals are usually wild-caught, and may have trouble learning to eat commercial fish foods.
 They feed mostly on filamentous algae, and in captivity must have access to vegetable food such as spirulina flakes or algae wafers.
 It is often sold as a "highly aggressive" fish, but violet gobies are actually quite docile, and nearly blind.